FioChuck/normalized_data_gen/README.md

 > //TODO switch credential configuration file to workload identity federation.

+_Ex:_

 ```bash
 export GOOGLE_APPLICATION_CREDENTIALS=/Users/chasf/df-credentials.json
 ```

 Next the master URL for the cluster must be defined as _local_.
-Make sure the .config parameters are commented out when deploying to productino.
+Make sure the `.config()` parameters are commented out when deploying to production.

 _Ex:_